AIMLab-UBC/Boltzmann/ReadMe.md

 LLM features precomputed as a database dictionary can be found here: `./assets/generated_files/database/text/`

 These include:
-- `.pt` LLM embeddings of pathology reports
+- `.pt` LLM embeddings of pathology reports as a dictionary
-- `.h5` LVM features from 7 vision models
-- When you downloaded them, place them in the dedicated directories in `./assets/LLM` and  `./assets/LVM`, respectively.
+- `.h5` LVM features from 7 vision models.
+When you downloaded them, place them in the dedicated directory in  `./assets/LVM`.
 \
 We are now releasing a small portion of the data.
 We will be releasing the LLM encodings of pathology reports soon.
 Please stay tuned!
 ---